-A broken forearm is usually a fracture to the radius bone, although may be a fracture of the ulna, or even both.
-The radius is more frequently injured than the ulna because of it is weight bearing.
+A broken forearm is usually a fracture to the radius bone, although maybe a fracture of the ulna, or even both.
+The radius is more frequently injured than the ulna because it is weight bearing.
+Immediate pain is the main symptom, with deformity sometimes being visible.
+Medical help is needed immediately if you have a suspected fracture.

 Symptoms of a radius fracture